akalmykov/wp-content-copy-protection/readme.txt

 = How would I break out of Iframes now? =

 We have developed a small plugin that will act as an extension to WP Content Copy Protection.
 This plugin, WP noFrame/noClickjacking can be found [HERE](http://wordpress.org/plugins/wp-noframenoclickjacking/).
-This plugin is a simple (yet) effective frame breaking plugin that protects your site content from being embedded into other sites - effectively defending you against clickjacking attacks.
+This plugin is a simple (yet) effective frame breaking plugin (iframe buster) that protects your site content from being embedded into other sites - effectively defending you against clickjacking attacks.
 This is achieved by adding a Header always append X-Frame-Options DENY instruction to your .htaccess file - where the DENY rule will prevent ALL domains from framing your content.

 == Changelog ==